-MRI scans of your brain and spinal cord; these create images so your doctor can look for signs of damage that suggest MS
+MRI scans of your brain and spinal cord; these create images so your healthcare provider can look for signs of damage that suggest MS

-A spinal tap, which allows the doctor to remove a sample of spinal fluid to check for signs of MS
+A spinal tap, which allows the healthcare provider to remove a sample of spinal fluid to check for signs of MS

 A test called visual evoked potential testing to see how well your optic nerves are working

-Several drugs are available to treat relapsing forms of MS. But the FDA hasn't approved any medications to treat primary progressive MS. These drugs treat a process in the body that occurs more in the relapsing form than the primary progressive form.
+Several drugs are available to treat relapsing forms of MS. But the FDA hasn't approved any medicines to treat primary progressive MS. These drugs treat a process in the body that happens more in the relapsing form than the primary progressive form.

-Your doctor may still be able to use one of these drugs in your case.
-But more likely your doctor will try to provide treatments that relieve symptoms and improve your quality of life.
+Your healthcare provider may still be able to use 1 of these medicines in your case.
+But more likely your healthcare provider will try to provide treatments that relieve symptoms and improve your quality of life.
 These may address problems like depression, sexual dysfunction, and fatigue.

 Experts don't know of a way to prevent MS. But if your body temperature goes up, it may make your symptoms worse for a short time.
 As a result, you may want to avoid overheating.